'Take a music bath once or twice a week for a few seasons. You will find it is to the soul what a water bath is to the body.' Oliver Wendell Holmes

 Key Stage 4

 Music is an optional and popular subject at GCSE level.
-The course comprises of 3 units.
+The Edexcel GCSE course comprises of 3 units.
 In Unit 1 students will develop their performing skills in both solo and ensemble context.
-This unit encourages students to develop their creative thinking, self confidence, and self motivation.
+This unit encourages students to develop their self-confidence, motivation and independent practice techniques.
 Unit 2 explores the technical and creative skills required for composing.
 Unit 3 will develop students listening and appraising skills through the study of music across a variety of styles and genres.
-The four areas of study are: Western classical music, music in the 20th century, popular music in context and world music.
+The four areas of study are: Instrumental Music, Vocal Music, Music for Stage and Screen and Fusion Music.

 Further details of the course content, method of study and assessment structure can be found in the Key Stage 4 Options booklet.